Why the Year of The Rat is the Perfect Time to Study Abroad

-Celebrated around the world, Chinese New Year is a special occasion that’s best spent paying respects to family members both alive and deceased, as well as honoring some time-old traditions like cleaning your house, hanging decorations, feasting with the family and - everyone’s favorite - receiving red packets of money from relatives.
+Celebrated around the world, Chinese New Year is a special occasion that’s best spent paying respects to family members both alive and deceased.
+It’s also for honoring some time-old traditions like cleaning your house, hanging decorations, feasting with the family and – everyone’s favorite – receiving red packets of money from relatives.
 But the Lunar New Year is more than just an annual celebration to mark the end of one calendar year and the beginning of another; it also signifies the start of a new Chinese zodiac sign that will dominate the year ahead.

 What is the Chinese zodiac?

-Comprised of twelve different animals, the Chinese zodiac has been around for over 2,000 years and has evolved into an important part of Chinese culture today.
-Each animal represents different characteristics and meanings, with more superstitious individuals using them as indicators of compatibility for marriages, business partnerships, and other equally important parts of life.
+Comprised of twelve different animals, the Chinese zodiac has been around for more than 2,000 years and has evolved into an important part of Chinese culture today.
+Each animal represents unique characteristics and meanings, with more superstitious individuals using them as indicators of compatibility for marriages, business partnerships, and other equally important parts of life.
 For example, it’s considered bad luck to give birth in the Year of the Sheep, or to have a wedding in the Year of the Rooster.

 The origin story behind the Chinese zodiac is that the Jade Emperor, a major Chinese deity, invited the world’s animals to participate in a race.
 The first twelve that crossed the finish line would each receive the honor of having a year on the calendar named after them.